izwauld/HumGuess/README.md

 One major drawback to this approach is scalability: there are millions of songs out there, and more being released every day.
 This means that in order for this approach to be super robust, the model would have to be able to correctly identify millions of songs, but even if you got that to work, it would need to be retrained every time to account for new songs being released.
 So clearly, that isn't feasible!

-With the high-level introduction out the way, we move onto the setup, where we introduce the packages and dependencies that are needed.
+With the high-level introduction out the way, let's move onto the setup, and introduce the packages and dependencies that are needed.

 ## Setup